Tsokneelsbd/Tsokneel.github.io/_pages/Experience.md

 ---

 * Postdoctoral Research Associate, Oak Ridge National Laboratory (ORNL), Knoxville, TN, USA (Aug.
 2023 - present)
-    * Projects:
-       * Dynamic Security Enhancement Platform of Converter Interfaced Resource Rich Power Grids Using a Power Grid and Protection Co-Model
+    * Project 1: Dynamic Security Enhancement Platform of Converter Interfaced Resource Rich Power Grids Using a Power Grid and Protection Co-Model
+         ∗ Developed detailed physics-based, data-driven, and hybrid models for converters (IBRs and DERs) ∗ Developed an optimization-based observer to enhance fault detection and isolation capabilities in converter-rich power systems
-       * Integrated Multi-Fidelity Model and Co-Simulation Platform for Distribution System Transient and Dynamic Analysis-DistribuDyn
+    * Project 2: Integrated Multi-Fidelity Model and Co-Simulation Platform for Distribution System Transient and Dynamic Analysis-DistribuDy
+         ∗ Developed deep learning-based dynamic models for three-phase inverter-based resources (IBRs) ∗ Integrated black-box models of power electronic IBRs and motor-driven load into the open-source power simulation tool, GridLAB-D, for dynamic studies

 * Graduate III-Electrical Engineer Intern, NREL, CO, USA (May 2022- Dec.
 2023)
     * Work on analyzing 100% renewable penetration case in a reduced 240-bus WECC test system using PSSE
     * Analyzed the voltage and frequency dynamics and N-1 contingency